Steel windows are great. Steel windows on your terms are even better.

 - A more ornate appearance

-This way you can dress up windows in a non-modern style but keep the awesomeness and longevity of steel.
-Snap-on metal moulding is definitely the answer if you want similar or contrasting adjacent trim made of metal -- whether your project is commercial or residential.
+This way you can dress up windows in a non-modern style but keep the style and longevity of steel.
+Snap-on moulding is the answer if you want similar or contrasting adjacent metal trim around windows -- whether your project is commercial or residential.

-These just a few decorative window trim ideas -- experiment!
+These are just a few decorative metal window trim ideas -- experiment!

 Clip-on steel parts let you work with windows already available on market with the rectilinear look you currently have.